When were the I’m a Celebrity South Africa cast last on the show?

 Show’s first ever All-Stars edition is fast approaching

-Starring former I’m a Celebrity campmates, this special series is set in South Africa and will see the returning contestants reunite for a new set of extra-gruelling challenges.
+Starring former I’m a Celebrity campmates, this special series is set in South Africa and sees the returning contestants reunite for a new set of extra-gruelling challenges.

 Among the returning contestants are both winners, finalists and early exiters, all of whom made an impact when they first appeared in the jungle.